 I can say from experience that befriending Walmart cashiers can make your manufactured spending routine infinitely easier.
 Before my local Walmart reps got to know me, I spent a lot more time hopping from one store to the next in order to buy money orders.
 I always walked into the store with a bit of anxiety: Are they going to ask excessive questions?
 Will they assume I’m engaged in some kind of illegal activity?
 Will they ban me from the store?
 Befriending the cashiers helped alleviate those fears and increased my productivity substantially.

 Not only could I easily buy $10,000 worth of money orders during every trip, but I didn’t even have to hide the fact that I was using Visa gift cards.
 The cashiers and managers are now fully aware and completely ok with this.
-Being friendly with the manager also led to him backing me up after a confrontation with an asset protection associate.
+Being friendly with the manager also led to him backing me up after a confrontation with an asset protection officer.

 This is the same manager who helped me double the amount of cards I could liquidate.
 How?
 He trained the cashiers on how to process multiple card swipes on bill pay transactions.
 Not to mention that he is also the one who made an exception for me to use gift cards in the first place.